-Paul’s time within the Academic Research Support Team has seen him work on a range of health-related topics including polypharmacy and the factors experienced by people with autism and/or intellectual disabilities when accessing primary health care.
-He is currently working as part of the MIDAS team providing methodological support to projects on health, wellbeing and social care for the NIHR ARC NWC.
+Paul works as a member of the Research Support Team situated within the Faculty of Health and Wellbeing.
+He is also currently working as part of the MIDAS team providing methodological support to projects on health, wellbeing and social care for the National Institute of Health Research Applied Research Collaboration North West Coast (NIHR ARC NWC).